onfido/onfido-sdk-ui/README.md

 })
 ```

-`data` is an object that contains properties representing the document and face images captured during the SDK flow.
+`data` is an object that contains properties of the document and face images captured during the SDK flow.

 For two-sided documents like `driving_licence` and `national_identity_card`, the object will also contain a `document_back` property representing the reverse side.